Quick start

 - Do not use a fantasy serving count just to make the cost look low.

-- Do not forget packaging, toppings, sauces, or delivery fees when they matter.
+- Do not leave out containers, labels, toppings, sauces, delivery fees, or payment fees when they change the decision.

 Research and references